- Key messages

 - If your child has a medical condition or injury they should continue to access treatment and attend medical appointments as recommended by their hospital, GP or healthcare professionals.
 We have added a poster to explain how to access help during this time - see below for both English and Welsh language versions.
 (You can also download the posters below.

 - If your child has received a letter from the NHS to advise them to 'shield' during the COVID-19 outbreak, we have developed a set of frequently asked questions to support your child and family during the 'shielding' 12 week period.
+Up to date guidance on 'shielding' is available for England, Scotland, Wales and Northern Ireland.

 Talking to children and young people about COVID-19